modular/modular/KGEN/docs/MojoREPL.md

 built on top of the [LLDB debugger](https://lldb.llvm.org/), which also provides the debugging environment for the Mojo Language.

+See the `MojoLLDB.md` document for additional information for Mojo REPL developers.

 ## Getting started

 There are several entry points with which to experience the Mojo REPL, with the